MyWarp/mywarp.github.io/README.md

 Website for the [MyWarp project](https://github.com/MyWarp/MyWarp), hosted on GitHub pages.

 The `master` branch contains the final website, `src` contains the source.
-Whenever changes are pushed to `src`, it is automatically build by Travis and results are - upon success - pushed to `master`.
+Whenever changes are pushed to `src`, it is automatically build by a Github Action and results are - upon success - pushed to `master`.

 ## Build

 The site is build with [Middleman](https://middlemanapp.com).
-Templates are written in Haml, styles in Sass.
+Templates are written in Haml, styles in SCSS.
 To build it yourself, make sure that Ruby, Rubygems and Imagemagick are installed and configured, then clone this repository and run:

 ```
 bundle install